reallamona/horizon-community-resource/README.md

 The Horizon Project is dedicated to documenting, preserving, and sharing the technical knowledge that drives the Horizon speedrunning and research communities.

+## Inspiration

+We take massive inspiration from zeldauniverse.net.

 ## Contributions

 No contributors currently.